 Use this procedure to display the current and the next reserved loopback port settings.

-- 1. Log on to CLI to enter User EXEC mode. - 2.
+- To enter User EXEC mode, log on to the switch. - 2.
 Display the current and the next reserved loopback port settings:

 '''

 show spbm reserved-port

 '''

 Display the current and the next reserved loopback port settings: